-- Upon notification of an incident the Chief Warden (generally this would be the Waste Coordinator -West (DRC) or most senior staff member at the site), determines the need for evacuation. - 2.
+- Upon notification of an incident the Chief Warden (generally this would be the Waste Coordinator -East (DRC) or most senior staff member at the site), determines the need for evacuation. - 2.
 Chief Warden contacts by telephone the emergency services by dialling Triple Zero ('000') providing all information they require (i.e. your name, incident type, size, etc.). - 3.
 Chief Warden sounds the evacuation alarm (if present) or provides evacuation advice to all personnel and facility users on site. - 4.
-The Chief Warden initiates measures to restrict vehicles entering the facility and will notify the Weighbridge Operator who will: - collect site closure signs, cordless telephone, UHF radio and other items such as rainwear / PPE and secure weighbridge office before relocating to the main site gates by walking along main entry land of the access road.
-Any customer vehicles encountered are to be directed to exit the site immediately. - On arrival at the main gates, the Weighbridge Operator will erect site closure signage and close the gate on the entry lane of access road.
-The exit lane can be left open if any customer / staff / contractor vehicles have not yet exited. - Contact to be made with the Chief Warden to confirm access to site has been restricted.
+The Chief Warden initiates measures to restrict vehicles entering the facility and will notify the Gatehouse Operator who will: - Collect site closure signs, mobile telephone, UHF radio and other items such as rainwear / PPE / First Aid Kit / Fire Extinguisher and secure Gatehouse before relocating to the SITE CONTROL GATES initially or to the MAIN ENTRY on the Access Road.
+Any customer vehicles encountered are to be directed to exit the site immediately. - On arrival at the designated location, the Gatehouse Operator will erect site closure signage and close the gate on the entry lane of access road.
+The exit lane can be left open in case any customer / staff / contractor vehicles have not yet exited. - Contact to be made with the Chief Warden to confirm access to site has been restricted.
 Only emergency services AND incident support vehicles and personnel should be permitted to enter the site until advised otherwise by the Chief Warden. - Contact to be made with Chief Warden each time a vehicle is permitted to enter the site and that directions to the incident have been provided to the driver. - Access restrictions / controls to remain until the Chief Warden provided an 'all clear' advice. - 5.
 The Chief Warden determines safe evacuation routes and direct personnel and facility users to the Primary Evacuation area.
 Where necessary unlock gates on evacuation routes so as to provide for movement to the Primary Evacuation Point. - 6.
 The Chief Warden provides direction to Primary Evacuation Point. - 7.
 Prior to leaving the facility the Chief Warden with the assistance of any area deputy / area wardens accounts for all personnel including checking of all work areas. - 8.
 Upon arrival at the Primary Evacuation Point the Chief Warden is to; - a) Confirm the presence or otherwise of all personnel/staff and facility users (as far as practical) - b) Determine the suitability of the Primary Evacuation Area.
-If necessary initiate movement to an alternate Evacuation Point or Post Evacuation Assembly Area. - c) Upon their arrival brief the emergency services including the status of facility personnel.
+If necessary, initiate movement to an alternate Evacuation Point or Post Evacuation Assembly Area. - c) Upon their arrival brief the emergency services including the status of facility personnel.